-where $\Upsilon = [1 - (2\alpha_1^2/1 - \alpha_1)]^{-1}$ .
-Equation 11 is the first stage equation where the instrumental variables $X{1,j} + X{2,j}$ are used to predict $g{3j}$ .
+In the simple 2-sibling family, it is easy to see that the instrumental variables are just the personal characteristics of the other sibling.
+In a many-sibling family it would be some aggregate function of the other siblings' characteristics.
+In particular, I use the sum of siblings' characteristics which can be motivated through some reduced-form algebra (Antman, 2010c).
 The instrumental variables I use are the analogues of the individual-level covariates, but as they relate to the other siblings.
 They are: (1) number of sisters, (2) number of siblings in each of four education categories, (3) sum of ages of siblings (and sum of squared ages), (4) sum of children of other siblings, (5) number of married siblings, (6) total number of siblings and (7) sum of birth orders of other siblings.

-Since the IV strategy relies critically on the strength and validity of the instruments used, Appendix Table A1 presents the OLS regression results where the dependent variables are the sums of the siblings' contributions and the regressors are the sums of the siblings' characteristics.
-In general, siblings' characteristics appear to affect siblings' contributions in the expected ways, e.g. more sisters implies a lower sibling financial contribution and higher sibling hourly contribution.
-Many of the coefficient estimates are statistically significant at the 1% level, reflecting the predictive power of the instrumental variables individually and the F statistic on the excluded instruments is 9.93 in the financial help regression and 18.62 in the regression predicting siblings' hourly help.
+Since the IV strategy relies critically on the strength and validity of the instruments used, Appendix Table A1 presents the OLS regression results where the dependent variables are the sums of the siblings' contributions and the regressors are the sums of the siblings' on this question.